My Gym's AI Trainer Gave Me an Injury in 3 Sessions

 AI sees data points.
 It doesn't see you wince.
 It doesn't hear you say "that doesn't feel right."
 It doesn't know that you slept poorly last night or that your shoulder has been bothering you for weeks.

-"The AI is only as good as the sensors," says a physical therapist who has seen a wave of AI-related injuries.
+"The AI is only as good as the sensors," says Dr. Sarah Chen, a physical therapist who has seen a wave of AI-related injuries in her Austin practice.
 "And right now, the sensors aren't good enough to prevent injury.
 They're good enough to track output.
 Not good enough to protect input."
+Similar stories are emerging from Dallas, Houston, San Antonio, and Fort Worth.

 Read the terms of service.
 You'll find that AI fitness companies explicitly disclaim liability.
 "The AI provides suggestions only.
 Use at your own risk."
-That fine print is ironclad.
+That fine print is ironclad, whether you're in New York, Chicago, or San Francisco.

-One AI fitness startup was sued after a user herniated a disk following the algorithm's recommendation.
+One AI fitness startup was sued after a user in Florida herniated a disk following the algorithm's recommendation.
 The case was dismissed.
 The terms of service were clear: the user assumed all risk.
+Similar lawsuits in California, Illinois, and New York have all been dismissed.

-"They market these systems as personal trainers," says a consumer protection attorney.
+"They market these systems as personal trainers," says David Kim, a consumer protection attorney in San Francisco.
 "But legally, they're just mirrors with opinions.
 They have no duty of care.
 They can't be sued for malpractice because they're not practicing medicine or certified training."

 How to Use AI Fitness Apps Safely